High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Numerical examples

 \section{Numerical examples}

-In this section, we use some numerical examples to show the efficiency of both of the methods.
+In this section, we {give} some numerical examples to show the efficiency of {both methods}.
 For both cases, we apply the same finite element discretization for quasi-periodic problem \eqref{eq:per_var}, and the meshsize $h$ is chosen as $0.005,0.01,0,02,0,04$.
 The parameter $N$ is chosen as $4,8,16,32,64$.

 We show numerical results for two different examples.
-For both examples, $f$ and $q$ are the same. $f$ is already be defined in Remark 2, and $q$ is defined by:
+For both examples, $f$ and $q$ are the same. $f$ {is} already defined in Remark 2, and $q$ is defined by:

 where $b_0=(0.2,0.2)^\top$.
 In Example 1, the periodic refractive index $n=n_1$ is defined also in Remark 2, while in Example 2,